google/tensorflow-recorder/README.md

 # TFRecorder

 TFRecorder makes it easy to create [TFRecords](https://www.tensorflow.org/tutorials/load_data/tfrecord) from [Pandas DataFrames](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) or CSV Files.
-TFRecord reads data, transforms it using [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started), stores it in the TFRecord format using [Apache Beam](https://beam.apache.org/) and optionally [Google Cloud DataFlow](https://cloud.google.com/dataflow).
-Most importantly, TFRecorder does this without requiring the user to write a beam pipeline or TensorFlow Transform code.
+TFRecord reads data, transforms it using [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started), stores it in the TFRecord format using [Apache Beam](https://beam.apache.org/) and optionally [Google Cloud Dataflow](https://cloud.google.com/dataflow).
+Most importantly, TFRecorder does this without requiring the user to write an Apache Beam pipeline or TensorFlow Transform code.

 TFRecorder can convert any Pandas DataFrame or CSV file into TFRecords.
 If your data includes images TFRecorder can also serialize those into TFRecords.
-By default, TFRecorder expects your DataFrame or CSV file to be in the same 'Image CSV' format that Google Cloud Platform's AutoML Vision product uses, however you can also specify an input data schema using TFRecorder's flexible schema system.
+By default, TFRecorder expects your DataFrame or CSV file to be in the same ['Image CSV'](https://cloud.google.com/vision/automl/docs/prepare) format that Google Cloud Platform's AutoML Vision product uses, however you can also specify an input data schema using TFRecorder's flexible schema system.

 !['TFRecorder CI/CD Badge'](https://github.com/google/tensorflow-recorder/workflows/TFRecord%20CICD/badge.svg)